dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/project-proposal.md

 *What are your ultimate success metrics?
 This could be changing one person's life for the better, or getting 1k downloads, or some performance threshold.*

 ## Minimum Viable Product (MVP)
 *Briefly describe your MVP features.
-Don't get bogged down in details, this should be a very terse list (~3).
-What is the critical thing your product needs to do to be special.*
+Don't get bogged down in details, this should be a very terse list.
+What is the critical thing your product needs to do to be special?
+Build this from your User Personas.*

 ## Validation
 *Explain how you plan to test/validate your product.
 Propose a term 1 and a term 2 validation idea.
 This can be different things depending on your project: user testing, or usage analytics, or performance characteristics.
 It can be done via surveys or in product analytics, or other performance measurements.*